Letters from The Thing #35, May 1986

 Respected Friends and Comrades,

-question.
-Yes, I refer to the problem of what that "stuff" is which the
+ultimate question.
+Yes, I refer to the problem of what that "stuff"

 Well, as was suggested in my letter to FANTASTIC FOUR #182, I still